 Now here’s the most common objection I hear from my fellow apologists: People in other religions experience religious experiences all the time.
 49% of Americans have claimed to have had a religious or mystical experience, and it’s doubtful 49% of America is born again.
 Members of the Latter Day Saints claim to have sensed something spiritual when reading the Book of Mormon, Buddhists claim to have spiritual experiences, Muhammed and many Muslims claim experiences.
 Do all these experiences cancel each other out?

 For this reason, religious experience ought to be part of a cumulative case.
 Private and individual experience can contradict someone else’s experiences.
-And by itself, experience can lead us into mysticism or religious pluralism.
+And by itself, religious experience can lead us into mysticism, religious pluralism or even something cultic.
 If God wished to address human beings as a group, an open and public revelation would be more practical to keep us on the right track and from getting well…flaky and weird.

 We can confirm whatever experience we’d have in light of this revelation.
 For this reason, the life and resurrection of Jesus was an open and public revelation.
 Jesus’ resurrection is what separates Christianity over any other private revelation.
-And we have his words and the words of his closest followers in Scripture to judge whatever experience we might think we have.
-(1 Thessalonians 5:21, 2 Peter 1:16-19)
+His followers then wrote down his teachings and their own teachings as a witness.

 Sharing testimony and spiritual experiences: it’s a both/and thing